automl/learna/README.md

 # Installation

 #### Note: Our installation pipeline includes an installation of miniconda to setup an environment called `learna` to make installation of all requirements as easy as possible.
 We also provide commands for removing all installed components (see Utilities).
-However, if you do not want to use our provided pipeline, make sure your system satisfies the following requirements before running the provided scripts.
+However, if you do not want to use our installation pipeline for any reasons, make sure your system satisfies the following requirements before running the provided scripts.

 &nbsp;